COVID Frequently Asked Questions

 Q. How will quarantine and isolation operate this fall semester for students exposed to a person with COVID, or if they themselves are positive?

 A. Unvaccinated students exposed to COVID-19 will quarantine in their personal space (their residential college rooms, their RVA/RGA apartments, or in their own home).
 Vaccinated students will not need to quarantine due to exposure.
+Other vaccinated people who live in the suite or room will be contacted by CMT with directions.
+They should plan to take precautions including wearing masks anytime not in a private bedroom.
+Other precautions may be required by the CMT on a case-by-case basis.
 Student Health Services will monitor students in isolation for any changes in their health.
-Faculty and staff should be monitored by their personal physicians and they are expected to be cleared by their health care provider before returning to campus.
-Undergraduate students living on campus who test positive for COVID-19 will be moved to their own room with private bathrooms until Student Health Services clears them to leave.
+Undergraduate students living on campus who test positive for COVID-19 will be moved to their own room with private bathrooms until the Crisis Management Team-Contact tracers clear them to rejoin their residential college.

 Q. If I receive a positive result, what should I do?